mnp/static-hosts-backup/README.md

 Make a backup list of hosts and IP's for sites found in your browser histories.
 Suitable for appending to your OS hosts file.

-'''USAGE''': Run with no arguments, save output to a just-in-case file.
+**USAGE**: Run with no arguments, save output to a just-in-case file.

 This quick hack can be useful if your DNS should fail, become censored, corrupted, etc. Obviously, major sites will have static IP's so only these will be valid longer term.

-'''BUG''': Also obviously, major sites usually employ DNS round-robin load balancing, so only one of their IP's will be captured here (see above, quick hack).
+**BUG**: Also obviously, major sites usually employ DNS round-robin load balancing, so only one of their IP's will be captured here (see above, quick hack).
 To do this right, we would use Net::DNS to capture all A records, and then load these into a local resolver